 Planers aren't only for use with downrigger gear - they're ideal for offshore trolling handlines too, when you want to get your lure down deeper.

 Always attach them well ahead of the lure, so that they don't spook the fish - a 30ft (10m) leader isn't excessive.
-Attach it to the hole on the rear edge of the planer with a snap swivel.

 Use either a largish trolling spoon, or a sinking diving plug - particularly those with internal rattling beads and an aggressive action.